BandLab Technologies acquires Chew.tv, a video streaming service for DJs

 With that said, Chew.tv narrowly avoided the deadpool earlier this year after its streaming infrastructure was “heavily misused” by a nefarious hacker the previous December.
 “The abuse cost is more than we can afford, and the combined total of that and our regular running costs is enough to put us out of business,” the company emailed users in March.

-However, in a nice turn of events, Chew’s community rallied together under the #savedchew hashtag and via £12,000 in donations and an increase in premium subscriptions, the service was saved and the startup, which was down to a single staff member in co-founder Will Benton, lived to fight another day.
+However, in a nice turn of events, Chew’s community rallied together under the #savedchew hashtag, and via £12,000 in donations and an increase in premium subscriptions, the service was saved and the startup, which was down to a single staff member in co-founder Will Benton, lived to fight another day.
 Which brings us to today’s acquisition.

 I’m told that BandLab has acquired all technology & IP of the Chew platform.
 “We’re not disclosing dollar amounts for the deal.
 This was a privately funded deal – we worked to find a fair price that both parties were happy with,” says a BandLab spokesperson.